 Milestone 1: Confirms email address and watches getting started video.

 Milestone 2: Installs SDK and configures settings.

-Anyone that has completed a sign-up form on our site who is not a student, does not work for a non-profit, and has an accepted email domain.
+Anyone who's completed a sign-up form on our site who's not a student, doesn't work for a non-profit, and has an accepted email domain.

 MQLs become SQLs when one or more of the following occurs:

 - Google Analytics

 - API integration between our product and Hubspot

 With this product example in mind, now we'll take a look at each funnel stage and the way a USER might move through this funnel as they consider our product.